Lapland Longspur

 Calcarius lapponicus

-A master of the open tundra, the Lapland Longspur brings a touch of the Arctic to winter fields.
-With its striking chestnut collar and ground-roving habits, this hardy traveler is a prized find for any backyard observer.
+A champion of the high Arctic, the Lapland Longspur brings a touch of the tundra to winter fields across the globe.
+Known for its incredible endurance and striking chestnut nape, this ground-walking specialist is a prize for any backyard observer.

 Quick Identification